ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 conditions is met:

   * The value matches a registered organization name in a trust list maintained by the client, OR
-  * The value consists solely of an organization name and does not contain any additional free-form content such as instructions, URLs, or messaging intended to influence end user behavior, as determined by client security policy or heuristics.
+  * The value consists solely of an organization name and does not contain any additional free-form content (e.g., URLs), as determined by client security policy or heuristics.

 If the organization name cannot be verified through registry checks or heuristics, the client MUST NOT display the "o" field to the end user.